GrantsTracks2121/grantstracks-hugo/content/posts/running-of-the-bulls-westmost-loop/index.md

 <base target="_blank">
 If you're not familiar with geocaching and more specifically geocaching near Edson, Alberta, I forgive you for thinking the title of this post is pure click-bait.
 No I didn't run with actual bulls.
 If you thought you were going to be reading about that, I understand the confusion.

-*This* "Running of the Bulls" is a geoart series near Edson, Alberta hidden by chipchic, a geocacher from the area. *That* "[Running of the Bulls](https://en.wikipedia.org/wiki/Running_of_the_bulls)" is what some foolhardy people do in Spain and in areas of France during summer festivals.
+*This* "Running of the Bulls" is a geocaching series near Edson, Alberta hidden by chipchic, a geocacher from the area. *That* "[Running of the Bulls](https://en.wikipedia.org/wiki/Running_of_the_bulls)" is what some foolhardy people do in Spain and in areas of France during summer festivals.
 If these people aren't candidates for individual [Darwin Awards](https://en.wikipedia.org/wiki/Darwin_Awards), I don't know who is.

-## What's Geoart?
-When some geocaches are published their coordinates on the map are different from the actual coordinates where the geocache is hidden.
-Geocachers need to figure out the coordinates by solving a puzzle or in the case of this series finding the actual coordinats hidden in the geocache description.
-All this means the cache can appear on the map in cool patterns; this is called "geoart".
-There are [great examples of geoart around the world](https://www.youtube.com/watch?v=6ra7swz7sqY), and chipchic, with the help of her geocaching buddies after multiple outings, created yet one more.

-Here's what the "Running of the Bulls" geocache series looked like on the map before the real coordinates were determined:

-**image of running of the bulls geoart**

 ## Running of the Bulls in the Hornbeck Rec.
 Area